 Surveillance is one of the main pillars of the Polio Eradication Programme.
 The programme is able to identify where the polio virus is circulating through its highly sensitive surveillance activities.
 These activities includes testing stool samples of children suffering from acute flaccid paralysis (the clearest symptom the virus) and testing samples taken from sewage water across the country.

 Acute Flaccid Paralysis (AFP) Surveillance

 In Pakistan, AFP surveillance began in 1997, but was given focused attention in 2000.
 Currently, Pakistan has a well-functioning and sensitive AFP surveillance system at national, provincial, and district levels.

 In addition to AFP surveillance, environmental surveillance helps enhance the sensitivity of surveillance for polioviruses.
 Environmental surveillance involves testing sewage or other environmental samples for the presence of poliovirus.
-In Pakistan, the programme has used environmental surveillance to detect poliovirus in sewage in strategic locations since 2009.

 Over the past couple of years, the number of sites for environmental surveillance has increased, making it the largest environmental surveillance network in the world.
 There are currently 60 sampling sites for environmental detection in 40 towns and districts of the country.

 The programme conducts periodic stool surveys among children from high risk populations who may be carrying the poliovirus without any signs of paralysis, or wherein circulation has been difficult to detect through regular AFP surveillance.